Burning of Edinburgh: Aftermath

+At the end of May 1544, English soldiers were mustered and sent from the west border at Carlisle and Liddesdale to Dover to campaign in France.
+They fought at the Siege of Boulogne.

 Although Edinburgh was not again threatened by the war, rebuilding was a slow process.
 New buildings were built on the exact site of their predecessors.
 Tenure of the Edinburgh lands was complex with numbers of owners claiming incomes from sub-divided buildings, with some portions 'mortified' to the chaplains of altars.
 At the end of the war, in September 1551 and February 1552 Parliament laid down guidelines for sharing the burden of costs for re-building the burnt lands and tenements "brint be the auld inimies of Ingland."

 Hertford's knights and captains

-Hertford, as the King's lieutenant knighted the men listed below.
-The names of his captains are recorded in pay-books and muster lists preserved at Longleat House.
-A book of 'conduct money' notes where the captains came from, e.g., Hugh Chomley from Cholmondeley, Cheshire with 100 men, paid for travelling 130 miles to Edinburgh and back, William Norris from Liverpool, John Markham from Cottham near Retford, Nottinghamshire.
+Hertford, as the King's lieutenant, knighted the men listed below.
+The names of his captains are recorded in pay-books and muster lists preserved at Longleat House, including "The book of Musters of such as were at the fyrst burnenge of Lythe and Edenborowe".

-Knighted on Sunday, 11 May, at Leith;
+Soldiers knighted on Sunday, 11 May, at Leith;